 SpeedSpec is an ideal product for a range of projects up to about $4 million, and is a great resource for the growing practice.
 It covers single, high level housing, multiple residential, light commercial projects, and any other projects which are covered by the trade sections shown on the Table of Contents below.
 This "one page per trade" speci is simple enough for anyone to use.
 The spec writer edits the existing material and inserts details to get a finished spec.

 SpeedSpec Edition 15 has 92 trade sections, most of which are about 1-2 pages long and all have the same simple structure, as the Brickwork sample trade section below.
 The Table of Contents shows the complete list of trade sections and Preliminary documents which are included in SpeedSpec Edition 15.
 This product aims to provide a THIN but professional spec, even when edited.

-Click the sample below to see a SpeedSpec Trade Section
+Click the sample shown to see a SpeedSpec Trade Section

 SpeedSpec Edition 15 Features include: